Warriors coach Steve Kerr uncertain about his future, notes ‘these jobs all have an expiration date’

 “It might still go on.
-It may not,” Kerr said after the Warriors lost in Phoenix and were eliminated from the play-in tournament, marking the fourth time in the last seven seasons that Golden State has missed the playoffs.
+It may not,” Kerr said after the Warriors lost in Phoenix and were eliminated from the play-in tournament.

-He shared an embrace with Stephen Curry and Draymond Green, the team’s two constants from the Warriors’ title runs with Kerr, in the final moments of Friday night and appeared to mouth the words “thank you.”
+He shared an embrace with Stephen Curry and Draymond Green, the team’s two constants from the Warriors’ title runs with Kerr, near the team’s bench in the game’s final moments and appeared to mouth the words “thank you.”

 Kerr wouldn’t reveal what he said in that moment.